Blog

 The Audit Bottleneck Problem

 The NDIS Quality and Safeguards Commission has a limited number of approved auditors.
-As the 1 July 2026 approaches, thousands of SIL providers will be competing for audit appointments simultaneously.
+As 1 July 2026 approaches, thousands of SIL providers will be competing for audit appointments simultaneously.

 What this means in practice: